 More wooden canoes at the New Zealand Maritime Museum

 Documenting New Zealand’s nautical history, the maritime museum in Auckland takes us through the arrival of the nation’s early population.
 Here are two more images of single-hulled canoes without outriggers.

 Practical information and tips for visiting the museum in Auckland

 - The museum is at Auckland’s Viaduct Harbour at the corner of Quay and Hobson Streets.

-- The Auckland Maritime Museum is open nearly every day from 10 am – 5 pm.
-Also available are optional sailings on most days, which offer a chance to get out on the water on a ketch-rigged deck scow or other historical boats.
+- The museum is open nearly every day from 10 am – 5 pm.
+Also available are optional sailings on the Ted Ashby most days, which offer a chance to get out on the water on a ketch-rigged deck scow.
+Reserve your Ted Ashby tickets here.

 If you enjoyed taking a closer look at these Polynesian outrigger canoes, please share this pin on Pinterest:

-Would you cross the oceans on one of these Polynesian outrigger canoes?
+Can you imagine crossing the oceans on one of these Polynesian outrigger canoes?